prawn-cake/simple-models/docs/source/main.rst

 ############

 There is only one field type - SimpleField.
 You can store any value here.
-There is way to validate type of field with '_type' parameter
+There is way to validate type of field with 'type' parameter

 .. autoclass:: simplemodels.fields.SimpleField
     :members: